Graduate Program

 The Latina/o Studies Program at Cornell offers Latina/o Studies as a minor field in graduate studies.
 The minor invites any Cornell graduate student interested in Latina/o Studies to craft a program of interdisciplinary study.
 Faculty expertise spans multiple fields, including anthropology, history, literature, law, sociology, government, education, planning, human development, and language, enabling students to develop a graduate minor that meet their specific interests.

 Requirements: Over the course of their study students will be expected to take two Latina/o Studies graduate or advanced undergraduate (4xxx) courses outside of their major field of study.
 Other courses not cross-listed with Latina/o Studies may be eligible upon consultation with the Director of Graduate Studies.
 In lieu of available courses, the student and his or her minor field advisor might design a project that culminates in a paper given at a conference or presented for publication.
+It is expected that the student's thesis or dissertation pertain to a topic specific to Latinos in the United States.
 As per graduate school regulations the Latina/o Studies graduate minor field must be represented on students special committee by a faculty member in the field.
 The requirements will vary according to the student's need and desires in shaping his or her project in consultation with the minor faculty member in Latina/o Studies.
 Upon completion of the minor and graduate degree requirements, the student will be awarded a LSP Graduate Minor Certificate.

 Registration: